Skip to content

 Source

-To source the CO2, we work with biogas plants that separate CO2 from methane through a process called biogas upgrading.
-With our technology installed at the plant, neustark captures and liquefies the vastly pure CO2 offgas.
+To source the CO2, we work with wastewater facilities and biogas plants that separate CO2 from methane through a process called biogas upgrading.
+With our technology installed on site, neustark captures and liquefies the vastly pure and biogenic CO2 offgas.

 Transportation of CO2 for permanent removal